-The Pyongyang 2423 is manufactured by Checom Technology Joint Venture Company, which specializes in the production of phones and MP3 players.
+According to the phone’s packaging, the Pyongyang 2423 is manufactured by Checom Technology Joint Venture Company, which specializes in the production of phones and MP3 players.
 The company also manufactures the tablet Pyongyang 3404.

 Pyongyang 2423 uses Taiwanese semiconductor company MEDIATEK Inc.’s Mt6737 chipset.
 The performance is slightly lower than Samsung’s 2014 Galaxy S4 and smartphones with such chipsets cost around $100-$150.